python/typing/docs/spec/literal.rst

             # 's' must be of type 'str' since all other options are exhausted
             print("Got custom status: " + s)

-The interaction described above is not new: it's already :pep:`codified within PEP 484 <484#support-for-singleton-types-in-unions>`.
-However, many type
-checkers (such as mypy) do not yet implement this due to the expected complexity of the implementation work.

-Some of this complexity will be alleviated once Literal types are introduced: rather than entirely special-casing enums, we can instead treat them as being approximately equivalent to the union of their values and take advantage of any existing logic regarding unions, exhaustibility, type narrowing, reachability, and so forth the type checker might have already implemented.

-So here, the ``Status`` enum could be treated as being approximately equivalent to ``Literal[Status.SUCCESS, Status.INVALID_DATA, Status.FATAL_ERROR]`` and the type of ``s`` narrowed accordingly.
+Here, the ``Status`` enum could be treated as being approximately equivalent to ``Literal[Status.SUCCESS, Status.INVALID_DATA, Status.FATAL_ERROR]`` and the type of ``s`` narrowed accordingly.